netdata/netdata/docs/contributing/style-guide.md

 ### Clause order

 When instructing users to take action, give them the context first.
-By placing the context in an intial clause at the beginning of the sentence, users can immediately know if they want to read more, follow a link, or skip ahead.
+By placing the context in an initial clause at the beginning of the sentence, users can immediately know if they want to read more, follow a link, or skip ahead.

 |                 |                                                                                |